The Future Self Kit

 Is $97 worth it for something self-guided?

-It's the exercise I open $29,000 coaching engagements with, and you keep it for life and re-run it every year.
+It's the exercise I open my private coaching engagements with, and you keep it for life and re-run it every year.
 You decide.

 What if it doesn't work for me?